-Each year in Australia, around 20 deaths result from electrocution, with half occurring at home.
-Tragically, despite advancements in workplace safety, electrocution remains the second leading cause of death in the construction industry, according to Ausgrid’s Health and Safety General Manager, Paul Jones.
+In Australia, sadly, around 20 people lose their lives to electrocution each year, with half of these tragic incidents happening at home.
+Despite improvements in workplace safety, electrocution is still the second leading cause of death in the construction sector, as noted by Ausgrid’s Health and Safety General Manager, Paul Jones.
+Learn more about electrical safety.

 A safety switch, also known as a residual current device (RCD), is essential for preventing electrical hazards.
 It quickly detects electrical faults and disconnects the power, reducing the risk of electric shock, injury, or fire.
 These devices are crucial in protecting both homes and workplaces from potentially deadly electrical incidents.